In the classroom

 - Login for the coaches (we offer numerous supporting materials for working on the seasonal topic, as well as a manual for the coach)

 Please keep in mind that you will need 3-5 LEGO Education Mindstorms basic sets or 3-5 SPIKE Prime basic and supplementary sets to carry out the classroom project.
-Furthermore, every team needs a tablet or a computer.
+SPECIAL OFFER: Schools with a need for robot set will receive two LEGO SPIKE Prime basic and expansion sets as a free permanent loan.
+Furthermore, each team needs a tablet or a computer.
 These products are not included in the set offer.

 How much time is needed?